SlateFoundation/slate-cbl/sencha-workspace/docs/slate-cbl/guides/extjs/core/README.md

 That HTML template _also_ loads a stock build of the `triton` theme for the `classic` UI toolkit, but that is only needed to provide styling for later guides that get into using components from the UI toolkits.
-UI toolkit classes can be loaded by the core builds but none are included in it and having a theme loaded is not a requirement for using any of the core JavaScript library described in this guide.
+UI toolkit classes can be loaded by the core builds but none are included in them, and having a theme loaded is not a requirement for using any of the core JavaScript library described in this guide.

 To verify that the core is loaded, query `Ext.getVersion('core')` in your console or via a JavaScript snippet in your page: